 I have been diagnosed with diabetes, what do I do now?

 - Your NDSS registration gives you access to subsidised products.

-- Find out more about diabetes by accessing the free Type 2 diabetes and me online course.
+- Find out more about diabetes by accessing the free Type 2 diabetes and me or MyDESMOND online course.
 Learn how to self-manage your diabetes by attending support programs and information sessions.

 - Read more in our information booklet (NDSS starter pack).

 - Download our fact sheet Understanding type 2 diabetes.